fubinf/sedrila/docs/instructors.md

 - `sedrila instructor repo_url --interactive --no-get --no-put` to actually do grading.
 - `sedrila instructor repo_url --no-get --no-check` to create the commit and push it.

-Also note that providing the repo_url is optional if you are already in the directory of the repo.
+Providing `repo_url` is optional if you are already in the directory of the repo.
-However, this might lead to confusing situations if the student has multiple repositories.
+For reducing the confusion in case of mistakes, we recommend to always provide `repo_url`.